petrov-lab/HAFpipe-line/README.md

 # HAF-pipe 🏂

-HAF-pipe is a bash- and R-based pipeline to calculate haplotype-inferred allele frequencies from pool-seq data and founder SNP profiles.
+HAF-pipe is a bash- and python-based pipeline to calculate haplotype-inferred allele frequencies from pool-seq data and founder SNP profiles.

 ## Paper